Egypt satirist Bassem Youssef to return to airwaves after long hiatus

 Ayat Al-Tawy , Wednesday 9 Oct 2013

-Popular satirist Bassem Youssef will resume his weekly TV show after an almost three-month hiatus following the downfall of Egypt's Islamist president Mohamed Morsi.
+Popular satirist Bassem Youssef will resume his weekly TV show after an almost three-month hiatus amid unrest following the downfall of Egypt's Islamist president Mohamed Morsi.

-Youssef said on Wednesday his widely-viewed political satirical show, El-Bernameg ('The Programme'), will be broadcast again in late October, defying the odds of a permanent halt to a show, which analysts say faces a tough challenge to provide biting political satire in the post-Morsi transitional phase of the turmoil-hit country.
+Youssef said on Wednesday his widely-viewed political satirical show, El-Bernameg ('The Programme'), will be broadcast again in late October, defying the odds of a permanent halt to a show, which analysts say faces a tough challenge to provide political satire amid growing polarisation in the post-Morsi era.

 "Sorry to disappoint fans of the rumour mill, we will be back on the same channel Friday 25 October," Youssef said on his Twitter feed.